everydayhero/boiler-room-builder/README.md

 ```

 Why return a function like this?
 The exported function is passed into a Promise chain, which allows you to perform some async setup for your app before we try to call it to render any html.

+If you use [Boiler Room Runner (BRR)](https://github.com/everydayhero/boiler-room-runner#in-your-serverjs-file) to bootstrap your app, this will be simpler :simple_smile:.

 #### Client.js